A Great Research-based Hack to Increase Strategic Buy-in

 The Cure

 To avoid strategy missteps and increase strategic buy-in, you need to test out your plan by actively involving stakeholders, especially naysayers and those with different points of view, in the process.
 We call this naysayer group the “Red Team.”
-Their goal is to ask the tough questions that can save you from making costly mistakes.
+Similar to a project postmortem, their goal is to ask the tough questions that can save you from making costly mistakes.
 Questions like:

 • What is the downside of our plan?